Japan's local governments advance hanko-free procedures

 "Administrative procedures can basically be done without seals," Aichi Gov. Hideaki Omura said.

 On Oct.
-1, the municipal government of Sakata, Yamagata Prefecture, established the new post of “chief digital officer,” aiming to resolve issues the city faces through digitalization.
+1, the municipal government of Sakata, Yamagata Prefecture, established the new post of "chief digital officer," aiming to resolve issues the city faces through digitalization.
 NTT Data Corp.
-President Yo Honma, a native of Sakata, was appointed the first CDO.
+President Yo Honma, a native of Sakata, was made the first appointee to the role.

 Meanwhile, Kotaro Nagasaki, governor of Yamanashi Prefecture, which is a major hanko-producing area, urged the central government to not seek to abolish hanko easily.